 Youngest F1 point scorer

 While Max Verstappen’s first Formula 1 race ended in retirement in the pits, his second was something to shout about.
-Just 14 days after he became the youngest F1 driver, he scored his first points in the sport with a 7th-placed finish in Malaysia.
-The latest addition to the top five is Lando Norris, whose 6th-placed finish ages 19 in his second race in Bahrain makes him the third-youngest points scorer.
+Just 14 days after he became the youngest F1 driver, he scored his first points in the sport with a seventh-placed finish in Malaysia.
+The latest addition to the top five is Oliver Bearman, whose seventh-placed finish at 18 years old in the Saudi Arabian Grand Prix makes him the third-youngest points scorer.

 Driver | Age | Race | |